wellbyt3/bugalytics-leaderboard/README.md

 1. Ignores strength of competition.
 Earning $20k by beating low-skill opponents is treated the same as earning $20k by outperforming top-tier researchers — even though the latter is a much stronger signal of skill.
 2. Ignores talent dilution from overlapping contests.
 Winning means less when top researchers are busy elsewhere.
 3. Not all leaderboards are equally competitive.
 It’s hard to compare the top researcher on one platform to the top of another.
-4. Most researchers compete on all the platforms, but leaderboards only take into account performance on their platform.
+4. Leaderboards only take into account performance on their platform, but many researchers have competed on multiple platforms.

 Merging data from all platforms and applying TrueSkill solves these problems, producing a single, consistent skill score and leaderboard for researchers across the entire contest ecosystem.